Sítio do Picapau Amarelo (fictional farm): The stream

 The nearby stream is usually visited by Lúcia, where she feeds its fishes with breadcrumbs.
 After Emília comes to life, it becomes difficult since the doll constantly astounds the trout with her constant gabble.
 The stream later reveals itself to be a portal for a wondrous underwater world, the Reino das Águas Claras ("Clear Waters Kingdom"), where Lúcia creates a bond, particularly to its king, the fish Príncipe Escamado ("Scaly Prince").

 The Tucanos

 A virgin forest that surrounds the farm, the Tucanos are inhabited by several supernatural beings from the Brazilian folklore.
 It is populated by a family of Sacis, tiny, black and one-legged gnomes who enjoy their time playing pranks on the farmers.
 They are able to manipulate wind, traveling inside swirls.
-The ophidian Boitatá usually leaves the forest to feed itself with cows or oxen.
 The evil, reptilian witch Cuca lives in a cave inside the Tucanos.
-At the river, Pedrinho is seduced and almost killed by Iara, before the Saci saves him.
+At the river, Pedrinho is seduced and almost killed by mermaid Mother of the Waters Iara, before the Saci saves him.
 At night, the Tucanos are a refuge for the Werewolf (or Lobishomen) and the Headless Mule, both originally ordinary people who suffered from an eternal and grisly curse.